What are travel plans?

 The government’s policy on parking is set out in the National Planning Policy Framework.
-Travel plans, assessments and statements can also be important tools to improve the quality of town centre parking and where, necessary to improve the vitality of town centres the quantity too.
+Travel plans, assessments and statements can also be important tools to improve the quality of town centre parking and where necessary to improve the vitality of town centres the quantity too.

-Local planning authorities and developers should both consider the wider benefits of tavel plans, transport assessments and statements such as helping to promote the attractiveness of a district or site to new visitors and releasing land for development that would otherwise be taken up by required related parking.
+Local planning authorities and developers should both consider the wider benefits of travel plans, transport assessments and statements such as helping to promote the attractiveness of a district or site to new visitors and releasing land for development that would otherwise be taken up by required related parking.

 Depending on the size and location of a development, different types of travel plans will be required.
 The threshold and monitoring fees guidance (pdf format, 236Kb).